Coming out to the world as a Pagan or a Witch is often the most anxiety-inducing part about having an alternative path in life.

 Worst case scenario, you can give them things, terms, or practices to look up.
 They’re just as capable of googling as you are.

 05. What if they ask me to show them magic?

 Personally, I ask them what they think magic is—if their answer relates anything to Harry Potter or bippity-boppity-boo, then I know they have little to no understanding of real-life witchcraft.
 In that case, it might be helpful to review the difference between magic and fantasy.
 It’s important to help them understand it isn’t a parlor trick and this isn’t a movie.

 Some parting thoughts…

 It is important to recognize the environment in which you live—you may not be afforded the luxury of choosing whether or not to be out of the broom closet.
 If you live in a very religious region, or one in which alternative religions are not safe to announce, it may be best for your own safety to stay in as long as you need/desire to.
-Eventually—hopefully—it will be a safe world for every witch or person of any religion to be open about who they are, unfortunately that is not always the case.
+Eventually—hopefully—it will be a safe world for people of every belief, practice, and religion to be open about who they are.

 If you have any other questions or concerns, please feel free to ask them here, I can update this article with new questions as they come up.